Saturday, May 26, 2018

 FAKES upon FAKES: Why the Left has Become So Completely Daft

-I was chatting with a new friend on Facebook and he threw out the question of why the American left has in weird ways gone “so far left” but in other ways has become so disconnected from the actual working class.
-He was trying to figure out Marxism’s role in this shift.
+I was chatting with a friend online who asked the following: How has the American left in weird ways gone “so far left” while in other ways becoming almost completely disconnected from the actual working class?
+He was trying to figure Marxism’s role in this shift.

-Well, I’d been watching this transformation for years and have a basic explanation.
-My answer:
+Well, I’d been watching this transformation for years and have an explanation.
+Following is the answer I gave.

-A lot of people are asking these questions, because in fact none of it makes much sense.
+A lot of people are asking this question, because in fact none of it makes much sense.
 Until you look at where our left came from.
 Then it makes all too much sense.
-Pathetic and ridiculous sense.
+Pathetic, ridiculous sense.

 Our current left was born (stillborn I’d say) from the convergence of two trends.
 It's crucial to look at them both in tandem as a kind of historical ONE-TWO punch.
 As follows: